alinazeng/CC_course_stream2/README.md

-# Alina Started this strem on May-13, 2021
+# Alina Started this stream on May-13, 2021